STMicroelectronics/x-cube-azrtos-h7/Projects/STM32H743I-EVAL/Applications/FileX/Fx_Nand_Write_Read_File/README.md

 ## <b>Fx_NAND_Write_Read_File application description</b>

-  - This application provides an example of Azure RTOS FileX and LevelX stacks usage on STM32H743I-EVAL board, it demonstrates how to

-  create a Fat File system on the NAND flash using FileX alongside LevelX.
-The application is designed to execute file operations on
+This application provides an example of Azure RTOS FileX and LevelX stacks usage on custom board(doesn't run on STM32H743I-EVAL board unless a custom board is added).
+It demonstrates how to create a Fat File system on the NAND flash using FileX alongside LevelX.
+The application is designed to execute file operations on the Micron MT29F2G16ABAEAWP

-  the Micron MT29F2G16ABAEAWP NAND flash device, the code provides all required software code for properly managing it.
+NAND flash device, the code provides all required software code for properly managing it.

-  - The Mciron MT29F2G16ABAEAWP NAND Flash is configured as below:
+ - This application has been tested using an internal custom test board embedding a Micron MT29F2G16ABAEAWP NAND flash device configured as below:

       - MemoryDataWidth = 16 bit
       - PageSize = 1024 words
       - SpareAreaSize = 32 words